untlsn-templates/react/README.md

 # Features

-- Vite-SSG + pnpm for speed
+- Vite SSR + pnpm for speed
 - Typescript of course
 - Eslint for code quality
 - UnoCSS for styling